Integrated Model Predictive Control of Single-Phase Multilevel T-type converter for Photovoltaic Grid Connected System under failure conditions

 ABSTRACT

-The paper presents two contributions; the first is an optimized control structure for Photovoltaic Grid Connected Systems (PVGCS).
+The article presents two contributions: the first is an optimised control structure for photovoltaic grid connected systems (PVGCSs).
 The power chain is composed of two cascaded power converters, namely, a boost converter and a five-level T-type multilevel converter.
-Traditionally, each power converter is controlled by a Separate Mode Control (SMC) from the other, which is computationally intensive since each converter requires its own control system, which is not practical.
-The suggested control, called Integrated Finite Set Model Predictive Control (IFS-MPC), allows controlling cascaded converters at the same time in one stage instead of controlling them separately.
+Traditionally, each power converter is controlled by a separate mode control (SMC) from the other, which is computationally intensive since each converter requires its own control system, which is not practical.
+The suggested control, called integrated finite set model predictive control (IFS-MPC), allows controlling cascaded converters at the same time in one stage, instead of controlling them separately.
 Consequently, the overall implementation system is widely reduced.
-The second contribution of the paper is a modified IFS-MPC called M-IFS-MPC that ensures the correct functioning of the grid-tied PV sys-tem under certain faults in converter components.
-Indeed, when one of the DC-link capacitors fails or when one of the auxiliary switches breaks down, by selecting an appropriate choice of the DC-link capacitors’ voltage reference, the proposed design al-lows a normal operation without intervention on the power circuit.
+The second contribution of the article is a modified IFS-MPC called modified integrated finite set-model predictive control (M-IFS-MPC), which ensures the correct functioning of the grid-tied PV system under certain faults in converter components.
+Indeed, when one of the DC-link capacitors fails or when one of the auxiliary switches breaks down, by selecting an appropriate choice of the DC-link capacitors’ voltage reference, the proposed design allows a normal operation without intervention on the power circuit.